-Connectors and LEDs in the rear panel
+Connectors and LEDs in the Rear Panel

-The rear panel includes the antenna connector, three status LEDs, and a 9 pin sub D connector (see figure below).
+Three status LEDs and a 9 pin sub D connector can be found in the rear panel (see figure below).
 The LEDs let the user check for proper receiver operation.
 The upper, red LED is on if the clock is running on xtal.
 This LED can only change when the minute changes (seconds increment from 59 to 0).
 The brightness of the LED in the middle depends on the strength of the RF signal.
 The lower, green LED should be blinking exactly once per second corresponding to the time marks from DCF77.
 If this LED flashes there is some electrical noise around which prevents the receiver from decoding the time marks and synchronizing.
 All information given by these LEDs can also be obtained from the screen of the program PCPSINFO.EXE.

-The 9 pin sub D connector is wired to the radio clock's serial port.
+The 9 pin sub D connector is wired to the PC32's serial port.
 Pin assignment can be seen from the figure beside.
 This port can not be used as serial port for the computer.
 Instead, the clock uses the port to send out Meinberg's standard time string in order to control an external display or some other external device.
 The string is sent out once per second, once per minute or if requested by an incoming ASCII '?'.
-Is also possible to change the radio clock's board time by sending such a string towards the clock.
+Starting with EPROM version 3.2 it is also possible to change the PC32's board time by sending such a string to the board.
 Transmission speed, framing, and mode of operation can be modified using the program PCPSINFO.
 The string format is described in the section 'Technical Specifications' at the end of this manual.